eviltester/thingifier/challenger/src/main/resources/content/apichallenges/solutions/authorization/post-secret-note-200.md

 title: API Challenges Solution For - POST amend secret note 200
 seo_title: Solution: POST amend secret note 200 | API Challenges
 description: How to solve API challenge 34 - amend the secret note with a POST request and receive 200 status code
+seo_description: Use this walkthrough to solve POST amend secret note 200 with request setup, key headers, and expected status codes so you can complete the challenge.
 showads: true
 ---